Blue9/jimo-server/README.md

 2. Take note of the database URL.
 It’ll be something like "postgresql://user@localhost/database_name".
 3. Go to the [Firebase console](https://console.firebase.google.com/project/goodplaces-app/settings/serviceaccounts/adminsdk), click *Generate new private key* and *Generate key*.
 If you don't have access to the production project, create a new one.
 4. Save the JSON file somewhere and optionally rename it.
 I’ve named mine `service-account-file.json`, and this is already in .gitignore (double check you don’t commit this file).
-5. Set the `DATABASE_URL` environment variable to the database URL and `GOOGLE_APPLICATION_CREDENTIALS` to the path to the service account file.
+5. Set the environment variables.
+Set the `DATABASE_URL` environment variable to the database URL.
+We use an async db connection so you need to change `postgresql://` to `postgresql+asyncpg://`.
+Set `GOOGLE_APPLICATION_CREDENTIALS` to the path to the service account file.

 ## Running the server